Ishan011/ishanportfolio/README.md

 ## About

-* This website is a portfolio which showcases my work for the first semester.
-I have uploaded a sample of work, including reflective commentary on each piece of work, how I  accomplished it and the learning outocmes that I had while working on it.
+This website is a portfolio which showcases my work that I have done for the first semester.
+It aims to briefly walk you through the process that I have followed for my projects and the learning outocmes that I have had while working on them.

 ## Technologies Used